 “And as he sat upon the mount of Olives, the disciples came unto him privately, saying, Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?”
 (Matthew 24:3).
 The disciples specifically asked Jesus Christ when He would return.
 How did He answer?
 He did not say, Do not worry about such things, or No man can know the decade or the century.
 He answered by giving specific signs to watch for.

 “And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet” (verse 6).
 Christ said that wars and rumors of wars would spread, but these of themselves were not signs of His return.
-He then added that “there shall be famines, and pestilences, and earthquakes, in divers places.
+He then said that “there shall be famines, and pestilences, and earthquakes, in divers places.
 All these are the beginning of sorrows” (verses 7-8).

-So, when you see wars and rumors of wars increasing—and you see famines, pestilences and earthquakes increasing—do not pretend everything is normal.
+So when you see wars and rumors of wars increasing—and you see famines, pestilences and earthquakes increasing—do not pretend everything is normal.
 Sit up and take notice!

 Jesus then explained a specific sequence of events leading to a nightmare scenario that He called “great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be” (verse 21).
 This is not just a war or a rumor of a war.
 This is a catastrophic world war on a scale that human beings have never before experienced!

-The worst wars in history occurred during the 20th century.
+The two worst wars in history occurred during the 20th century.
 World War i caused more than 15 million deaths.
-World War ii caused more than 60 million deaths—and by its conclusion, the world entered the age of weapons of mass destruction.
+World War ii caused more than 60 million deaths—and by its conclusion, the world had entered the age of weapons of mass destruction.

 The two atomic bombs that ended World War ii are weak compared to the weapons human beings have developed since.
-The most powerful bomb ever exploded detonated in 1961 and was thousands of times more powerful than either of those explosions.
+The most powerful bomb ever exploded was detonated in 1961 and was thousands of times more powerful than either of those explosions.
 Today, there are an estimated 10,000 nuclear warheads ready for launch, with accurate delivery systems that can reach around the world.
 There are thousands more chemical and biological weapons and billions if not trillions of pounds of conventional ordnance and ammunition.

 Human beings now have the technical capacity—and the twisted mindsets—required to annihilate all human life.